Schnauzer-Software-Ltd/SoEx-Workflow/README.md

+# SoEx.Workflow

+This repository demonstrates decoupling business logic from workflow tooling.
+Validated against Temporal, Elsa, Durable Task, Restate, and Camunda 8.
+It also provides a ready to use IWorkflowUtility for use within IDesign Method based Architectures.

+PII protection using crypto-shreading is enforced by this tooling to try and prevent recovery of PII from the workflow journals.

+For the time being the best place to start would be running the examples and poking them.

 > [!IMPORTANT]
-> This file was LLM generated and is pending editing by the project maintainer.
+> Below this line was LLM generated and is pending editing by the project maintainer.

 # SoEx-Workflow